Point Lookout: a free weekly publication of Chaco Canyon Consulting

 To illustrate, consider yet another extension of the software example.
 Suppose we actually test our software on 22 machines running the minor update of the operating system.
 And further suppose that on three of the 22 machines, the software fails.
 Examining all 22 machines, we notice that the three that failed were also running an old version of a popular word processing program.
 The machines on which our software operated correctly were running an updated version of that word processing program.
 Using abductive reasoning we suggest that an unanticipated interaction could be occurring between our software and the word processor.
 Engineers then investigate further, and they do discover the problem and install a repair.

 Using deductive reasoning, we find a conclusion by starting with premises, and creating a chain of implications connecting them to the conclusion.
 Using inductive reasoning we create a generalization from the premises to reach a highly plausible conclusion.
 And using abductive reasoning we create an explanation that fits all available observations.
 Noticing the kinds of reasoning in use in your organization can help you reach more solid conclusions more rapidly.
-First in this series Go to top Top Next issue: Even "Isolated Incidents" Can Be Bullying Next Issue
+Pre-Decision Discussions: Facts First issue in this series Go to top Top Next issue: Even "Isolated Incidents" Can Be Bullying Next Issue

 101 Tips for Effective MeetingsDo you spend your days scurrying from meeting to meeting?
 Do you ever wonder if all these meetings are really necessary?
 (They aren't) Or whether there isn't some better way to get this work done?
 (There is) Read 101 Tips for Effective Meetings to learn how to make meetings much more productive and less stressful — and a lot more rare.
 Order Now!